Oeluz/MinecraftSetup/README.md

+# Install the whole repo as a zip file, this can be done via click on "Code" in top right corner
+# Extract the zip file

 # Open `fabric-installer-1.0.1.jar` (or `fabric-installer-1.0.1.exe` if you don't have java installed)
 - Pick the client tab
 - Pick `1.21.1` MC version